 Vancouver jazz legend Fred Stride shared some reflections on the new album Saskatchewan Suite exclusively with Rhythm Changes.

-Chronograph pulls no punches with its description of the album:
+Chronograph Records pulls no punches with their description of this album on their label:

 “This is the most novel, ambitious, progressive, and challenging of projects in the history of the Regina Jazz Society and indeed, ever in all of Saskatchewan.
 No one has ever attempted to tell the 150+ year history of Saskatchewan in music and in the vernacular of jazz, with one of Canada’s most talented and brilliant composers, Fred Stride producing a commissioned work to tell this story that speaks to and includes all of us.”

-I asked Stride three questions.
+I asked Fred three questions.
 His responses make a wonderful compliment to the stories he already tells in the album’s liner notes.

 Without further ado, here is Fred Stride in response to me, with only the lightest of editing.